Johndoe0153/Pyint/README.md

 So, 'Design Simple, Easy to use' is the motto of this project.

-## Downloads and Running MonteCrisoLab Pyint
+## Downloads and Running MonteCristoLab Pyint

 Download file from the [Pyint GitHub release page.](https://github.com/Johndoe0153/Pyint/releases) After download, please run the file, and then you can use the Pyint.